markjnkim/es_mod/01-html/content/overview.md

 ## What Will I Learn?

-In this unit, you'll learn how to create an HTML page from scratch and write HTML code that's easy for humans to read when they look at the source code.
+In this module, you'll learn how to create an HTML page from scratch and write HTML code that's easy for humans to read when they look at the source code.
 You'll also learn about Cascading Style Sheets, or CSS, which tells browsers how to display your HTML page in a way that's pleasing for humans to look at.
 Whereas HTML defines a page's structure (this is a heading, this is the body, this is a paragraph, this is a list), CSS defines a page's look and feel (this heading is blue, the body has a 10 pixel margin, this text is in the Times New Roman font).

 Remember how we were talking about the pre-web days of the internet, when scientists used terminals and command-line applications to manage information?
 You're going to do some of that too.
 Just like HTML, command-line tools remain essential for web development.